The Recreated

 Infanterieregiment 23

 J.R.
 23 has an honored history, both the real unit and the re-created group.
 J.R.
 23 was formally formed as a unit on January 17, 1994 with many of our members breaking away from some established but distant (at that time) units.
+After having been away for a number of years, the unit was re-formed in 2006 and revoted in as a GWA unit in 2011.
 We are a unit of the Great War Association.

 GWA Fall 07 event